emilykmcullen/pathfinder/README.md

 * Functionality to colour the scene boxes (this is not for the game and is only useful for my debugging/testing purposes, also it's fun)
 * Can click in a box and find what the id of that box is

-### :dizzy: Looking up boxes by midpoint - why :dizzy:
+### :hedgehog: Looking up boxes by midpoint - why :hedgehog:

 I know I need some way to find a box's id.
 Two example usages I can think of for why I need this: